-The CBA regulates the practice of public accountancy in the State of California and may revoke, suspend, or refuse to renew any permit or certificate for violation of applicable statutes or regulations.
-The CBA, through its Enforcement Division, assisted by its statutorily established Enforcement Advisory Committee (EAC), receives and investigates complaints; initiates and conducts investigations or hearings, with or without the filing of a complaint; and obtains information and evidence relating to any matter involving the conduct of CPAs, PAs, and accountancy firms.
-The California Accountancy Act and the CBA Regulations provide the basis for CBA enforcement action.
+The CBA regulates the practice of public accountancy in California and may revoke, suspend, or refuse to renew any permit or certificate for violation of applicable statutes or regulations.
+The CBA, through its Enforcement Division, assisted by its statutorily established Enforcement Advisory Committee (EAC), receives and investigates complaints; initiates and conducts investigations or hearings; and obtains information and evidence relating to any matter involving the conduct of CPAs and accountancy firms.
+The Accountancy Act and CCR provide the basis for CBA enforcement action.